-Macallan is a scotch distillery located in Craigellachie, Scotland in the Speyside scotch producing region.
-They are owned by the Edrington group, who also own Highland Park, Glenrothes, The Famous Grouse, Brugal Rum, and Noble Oak bourbon.
+Macallan is a Scotch distillery located in Craigellachie, Scotland in the Speyside scotch-producing region.
+They are owned by the Edrington group, who also own Highland Park, Glenrothes, The Famous Grouse, Brugal Rum, and Noble Oak Bourbon.
 Macallan is regularly in the top three highest selling scotches annually, competing with Glenfiddich and Glenlivet for the top spot.
-Macallan is a well regarded single malt and can be found behind bars across the world.
+Macallan is a well-regarded single malt whisky and can be found behind bars across the world.

 The majority of its product line is as cheap as your regular whiskies found in walk-in wine shops – although some varieties can have pretty exorbitant pricing; particularly the rare and old ones.

 Below are the comprehensive Macallan prices along with their bottle sizes and ABV:

 |The Macallan Sherry Oak 12 Years Old||750ml||$69.99 - $99.99||43%|

 |The Macallan Sherry Oak 18 Years Old||750ml||$339.99 - $499.99||43%|

 |The Macallan Sherry Oak 25 Years Old||750ml||$2399.99 - $2999.99||43%|

 |The Macallan Sherry Oak 30 Years Old||750ml||$4749.99 - $6999.99||43%|

 |The Macallan Double Cask 12 Years Old||750ml||$58.99 - $89.99||43%|

 |The Macallan Double Cask 15 Years Old||750ml||$128.99 - $174.99||43%|